proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 words to deal with - indelibly added to the project, but not part of the original deal.

-You have the following options:
+The following features are available:

 **Freeze pagelist**: Prevent new pages from being added to the pagelist.
 If you turn this option on, you can use the various preview modes without having to worry about new content.

-**Handle unknown pages as externalized**: Pages that are not in the pagelist will be _externalized_, that is, not translated _at all_.
-Normally, if a page is not externalized, any content that is already translated somewhere else will be _propagated_ to the new page.
-By externalizing unknown pages, you let Easyling return untranslated segments in their completely untranslated, original form.
+**Handle unknown pages as externalized**: Pages that are not already in the pagelist will be _externalized_, that is, not translated _at all_, the same as if the page was manually excluded.
+Be aware that on a live site, this may result in an SEO penalty (due to duplicate content being detected by the crawler)!

 **Freeze translation memory**: No new translatable segments will be added to a project as long as this Freeze is turned on (automatically